-Children will acquire early mathematical concepts through activities that involve sorting, matching, comparing, classifying, and making patterns and sequences in a variety of contexts.
-These activities should involve children in playing, exploring and investigating, doing and observing, talking and listening and asking and answering questions.
+Pupils acquire early mathematical concepts through activities that involve sorting, matching, comparing, classifying, and making patterns and sequences in different contexts.
+These activities should involve children in playing, exploring and investigating, doing and observing, talking and listening, and asking and answering questions.

-As the development of mathematical language is of fundamental importance, talking about work has a high priority in the early years.
-By engaging in a wide variety of activities, children will begin to understand mathematical language and then use this language to talk about their work.
-Children should also be given opportunities to develop their skills in mental mathematics during counting activities, by playing games and through daily classroom routines.
+As developing mathematical language is fundamentally important, talking about work has a high priority in the early years.
+By engaging in a wide variety of activities, children begin to understand mathematical language and then use this language to talk about their work.
+Children should have opportunities to develop their skills in mental mathematics during counting activities, by playing games and in their daily classroom routines.

 Count, Read: Succeed

 A strategy to improve outcomes in Literacy and Numeracy

 You can find further details on strategy at www.education-ni.gov.uk